geon/typescript-tea-saga/readme.md

 >;
 ```

 Get the current state.
 Beware that the state might change inside a (generator) function you call, or behind your back if you use concurrent sagas with `api.parallel`.
-In that case you must get a fresh state to update before you wield it, or you might unintentionally overwrite parts of it.
+In that case you must get a fresh state to update before you yield it, or you might unintentionally overwrite parts of it.

 ```ts
 const parallel: (